adntaha/adntaha.github.io/_posts/2025-09-20-cd-player-kidnapping-saga.md

 excerpt: "How I got convinced to help fix my friend's grandparents' CD player."
 date: 2025-09-21T14:30:20-04:00
 categories:
-  - Logbook
+  - The Workshop
 tags:
-  - Analog systems
+  - Analog Systems
-  - Reverse engineering
+  - Reverse Engineering
 ---

 I helped a friend with fixing an old, 1990s-era[^1], CD player that belonged to his grandparents.
 But before we get into that, we need to talk about how I was convinced into helping him[^2].
 It all started quite ominously: